chainsawriot/jmsc6041_extras/square_brackets.md

 #### Using logical vector

-Using a logical vector with the equal length of `prime` to select elements, only elements with the corresponding logical value being TRUE to be extract.
+Using a logical vector with the equal length of `prime` to select elements, only elements with the corresponding logical value being TRUE will be extracted.
 For example:

 ```{r}
 # Do the above cruel subsetting operation, i.e. extracting 11 and 19